 Wakefield weren’t without there opportunities and did spend sustained periods of time on the Salford line following repeat sets.
 However, the Red Devils muscled up in defence and managed to prevent Trinity crossing for the most part when they were in close-range of the line.

-Trinity only managed to break the Salford defence once throughout the eighty minutes and this is now one of many solid defensive displays we’ve seen at the AJ Bell Stadium in 2018 as Salford look to make it a fortress.
+Trinity only managed to break the Salford defence once throughout the eighty minutes and this is now one of many solid defensive displays we’ve seen at the The Salford Stadium in 2018 as Salford look to make it a fortress.
 Back-to-back wins

 The victory marked the first back-to-back victories for the Red Devils in 2018 and could well see Salford kick on for the remainder of the season.